Archaeological Survey of Missouri

 Who can access the site files?

 Professionals, students doing research, and Missouri Archaeological Society (MAS) members conducting legitimate research may be granted access to the files.
-Students doing research must submit proposals to a professor, and that professor must vouch for that student in writing to the American Archaeology Divsion Director (see below) as to the legitimacy of the research.
-Any MAS member conducting research for an article in the MAS Quarterly or another journal must follow the same procedure that is required by the student researcher.
+Students doing research must submit proposals to a professor, and that professor must vouch for that student in writing to the American Archaeology Divsion Director (see above) as to the legitimacy of the research.
+Any MAS member conducting research for an article in the MAS Quarterly or another journal must follow a similar procedure.
 All of these people are checked out to the best of our ability to ensure that site locations will not be used for collection.
 If any person, be it professional or amateur, is found to be using the site files for personal gain, that person will be banned forever from using the survey's resources and also risks being banned from membership in the Missouri Archaeological Society.